hxrts/rumpsteak/README.md

 #### `choreography/`

-Choreographic programming layer enabling global protocol specification with automatic projection to local session types.
-Includes:
-- DSL Parser: Pest-based parser for `.choreography` files with protocol composition, guards, annotations, and parameterized roles
+Choreographic programming layer for global protocol specification with automatic projection to local session types.
+Includes a Pest-based DSL parser for `.choreography` files with support for protocol composition, guards, annotations, and parameterized roles.

-- Effect Handler System: Transport-agnostic protocol implementations with middleware support
-- Multiple Handlers: `InMemoryHandler` for testing, `RumpsteakHandler` for production distributed execution
-- Session State Tracking: Metadata tracking for debugging and monitoring
-- Complete Documentation: Comprehensive guides in `docs/` directory
-- WebAssembly Support: Works in browser environments
+A transport-agnostic effect handler system, with `InMemoryHandler` for testing and `RumpsteakHandler` for production distributed execution.
+The effect handler system also provides middleware support for tracing, retry, metrics, and fault injection.
+Session state tracking provides metadata for debugging and monitoring.
+The system works seamlessly in browser environments with WebAssembly support.
+Comprehensive guides are available in the `docs/` directory.

 *This is the primary extension of the original version with significant enhancements.*